 Attaches Copy A to Copy 3 of Manifest and mails to the appropriate authority in the jurisdiction where Consignee is focated.
-INSTRUCTIONS: When the shipment has been completed the Consignee (Receiver):

-Attaches copies of Copy B to copies of Copy 4 of Manifest and returns to each Carrier.
+Attaches copies of Copy B to copies of Copy 4 of Manifest and returns to each Carnier.
 Attaches Copy C to Copy 5 of Manifest and retains for 2 years.